wso2/docs-is/en/docs/references/extend/rebranding/customizable-login-portal.md

     !!! note
         Repeat the above steps for `accountrecoveryendpoint` and `x509certificateauthenticationendpoint` as well.

-        The files used for step 2.a and 2.b are as follow:
+You will be copying the following files:

         - [Project title](https://github.com/wso2/docs-is/tree/master/en/docs/assets/code-samples/product-title-2.jsp).